-- Provide access to HLTA, GTA or ATA support where this is deemed to be appropriate. - Ensure children are making sufficient progress, as measured against end of year National Curriculum expectations in reading, writing and maths.
+- Provide access to specialised support and information through SENCO and NYCC staff - Provide access to HLTA, GTA or ATA support where this is deemed to be appropriate. - Ensure children are making sufficient progress, as measured against end of year National Curriculum expectations in reading, writing and maths.